signdict/website/README.md

 deploy the app.
 Simply call `bootleg_user=USERNAME mix bootleg.update` to deploy it to the production environment.

+## Importing files manually

+You can import a file using a json file with `mix importer file.json`.
+The json should have [this](test/fixtures/videos/Zug.json) format.

 ## Funding

 This project is government funded by the [German Federal Ministry of Education and Research](http://bmbf.de)